LiamSkirrow/verilogtree/README.md

 **NOTE: this is very much a work in progress and is not yet completely functional, check back for the v0.1.0 release for a basic working prototype.**

+### Need to add either virtual environment or container to be able to reliably recompile from any machine...
+Look into this

 ### Usage
 To run verilogtree, type `verilogtree -f file.v` or `verilogtree --filelist list-of-files.txt` to display the tree output.
 The supported arguments are...
 | Argument | Description |